Ben-G/Talks/Safer_Swift_Values_360iDev_08_15/Slides/swiftvalues.md

 #Syncing Change

 1. Iterate over each mutation in the local change set
-2. Generate API request that syncs that local change to server
-3. Upon each API response:
-	- If success: remove tweet from local change set
-	- If failure: leave tweet in local change set

 ^
 - Changes that couldn't be synced successfully stay in local change set and get synced again later